 The roots lie in the Dog Owners’ Liability Act which was amended in 2005 to include a specific ban on “pit bulls.”
-The act was originally intended to protect victims of dog bites while at the same time offering some degree of protection to the dog owner but also holding them liable.
+The act was originally intended to protect victims of dog bites while at the same time offering some degree of protection to the dog owner but also holding them liable, so people knew what to do after dog bite incidents happened.
 In theory, it’s a good idea by enforcing leash & muzzle use for a previous offender and requiring spaying or neutering.
 The problem goes back to the amendment that placed a specialized ban on “pit bulls” which in itself is “a misnomer and does not refer to a singe, recognized breed of dog, but rather to a genetically diverse group of breeds which are associated by certain physical traits.”
 The act defines multiple breeds to be considered “pit bulls” including American Staffordshire Terrriers & Staffordshire bull terriers.
 This creates a potential problem for the dog owners as there may not be a way for them to prove that the dog is not a pit bull.
 But in some cases, a DNA test will show that a dog is not a pit bull even if it has visible physical characteristics as was the case of a court action I was involved in back in Florida.
 This helps prove the old adage, you can’t judge a book by it’s cover.

 Let’s look at part of an example of a breed description from United Kennel Club, which is one of the groups the DOLA directs us to use in identifying a pit bull.